Credit is your borrowing power, and how much you have depends on what’s on your credit report. Here’s what you need to know.

 Credit is your ability to borrow money or purchase services or goods based on an agreement to pay back on specific terms.
 The terms usually include the amount of interest you pay and a payment timeline.

-Revolving credit allows you access to money from a financial institution up to a predetermined limit, Molly Ford-Coates, certified financial planner and CEO of Ford Financial Management, explains.
+Revolving credit allows you access to money from a financial institution up to a predetermined limit, Molly Ford-Coates, founder of Ford Financial Management, says.

 At the end of each statement period – typically a month – you’re billed for the balance.
 You need to make at least the minimum payment to avoid fees and damage to your credit.
 However, if you don’t pay your bill in full, you’ll revolve the balance over the next month and pay interest on it.